sap-tutorials/Tutorials/tutorials/mendix-onboarding/mendix-onboarding.md

 > The Mendix Desktop Modeler, for building your application, is available for Windows platforms only.

 ### You will learn
-- How to set up environment to use SAP Cloud Platform Rapid Application Development.
+- How to set up your environment to use SAP Cloud Platform Rapid Application Development.
 - How to open SAP Cloud Platform Rapid Application Development.

 ### Time to Complete